StatisticsIn the Department of Mathematics and Statistics

 Mathematics 122 or 162, and 253; Statistics 212 and 321; and two more statistics courses numbered 300 or above.
 (The Psychology 214/215 or Economics 293/393 course sequences may be substituted for Statistics 212.)

-The point scale for retention of the minor applies to all courses in the minor.
-No requirement for the minor may be taken satisfactory/unsatisfactory.
+The point scale for retention of the minors applies to all courses in the minors.
+No requirement for the minors may be taken satisfactory/unsatisfactory.

 Associate Professors Liam O’Brien and James Scott; Visiting Assistant Professor Weston Viles